TomasJerrySebo/itunes-library-redux-example/README.md

 - The components are then in the end taking in the store data, mapping it to the props and rendering the output based on it

 LIST OF 3RD PARTY PACKAGES:

-"axios" - Used for the async api calls
+- "axios": Used for the async api calls
-"axios-jsonp" - Used for the async calls which return a CORS error "moment" - Used for formating the date in the output "react-bootstrap" - Used for the applied styling of the App "react-redux","redux" - Used for the external state management "react-router-dom" - Used for page/component routing/linking "redux-saga" - Used for the middleware async flow
+- "axios-jsonp": Used for the async calls which return a CORS error
+- "moment": Used for formating the date in the output
+- "react-bootstrap": Used for the applied styling of the App
+- "react-redux","redux": Used for the external state management
+- "react-router-dom": Used for page/component routing/linking
+- "redux-saga": Used for the middleware async flow

 BUILD PROCESS:
 Explained below in the CRETE REAC APP DOCS but briefly: